auth0/react-native-lock/README.md

 ## Installation

-Run `npm install --save react-native-lock-ios` to add the package to your app's dependencies.
+Run `npm install --save react-native-lock` to add the package to your app's dependencies.

 ### iOS